 Feedback

-- 6.21 If an applicant is unsuccessful and wishes to receive feedback they should email or write to the Admissions Office requesting this.
-The Admissions Office or Academic School will then provide written feedback as soon as possible. - 6.22 If an applicant wishes to request a review of the decision they should refer to section 8.
+6.19 If an applicant is unsuccessful and wishes to receive feedback they should email or write to the Admissions Office requesting this.
+The Admissions Office or Academic School will then provide written feedback as soon as possible.

 Disability